node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 $ npm install xyz-core --save
 ```

-The code and testcases of this documentation is available [here](https://github.com/node-xyz/xyz.example.getting.started)
+The code and test cases of this documentation is available [here](https://github.com/node-xyz/xyz.example.getting.started).

 Let's get this tutorial started!